yegorsokolov/MT5/README.md

       interpreter is pinned to Python 3.11.x (or at least within the supported 3.10–3.11 window) and prints the detected hardware.
 If something is missing it explains how to fix it.
-12. **Start a training run.**
+12. **Start the orchestrated bot.**
-    * Type `python -m mt5.train` and press `Enter`.
+    * Type `python -m mt5` and press `Enter`.
+This launches the unified dispatcher, which by default runs the end-to-end training, backtesting and evaluation pipeline before handing off to the realtime bot.
+    * Use `python -m mt5 --mode realtime` when you only want to start the live trading loop or `python -m mt5 backtest` to restrict execution to the historical suite.
-    * The training process logs progress to the terminal and writes stage-by-stage status updates to `reports/training/progress.json`.
+    * Each run logs progress to the terminal and writes stage-by-stage status updates to `reports/training/progress.json`.
 Leave the window open until the run completes.
 Press `Ctrl`+`C` if you need to stop it early.
-    * While training runs, the pipeline automatically ingests any configured `external_context` API sources for additional market context and records the final runtime so dashboards reflect the duration of the latest model build.
+    * While the pipeline runs, it automatically ingests any configured `external_context` API sources for additional market context and records the final runtime so dashboards reflect the duration of the latest model build.